Hagood Mill – Pickens, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Hagood Mill

 Hagood Mill, managed by the Pickens County Cultural Commission, is an 1845 gristmill and one of the Upstate’s historical and cultural treasures.
-It closed its doors in the 1960s and made it on the National Register of Historic Places in 1972.
-After an extensive restoration, it reopened as a museum and working mill in 1997.
+It closed its doors in the 1960s, but after an extensive restoration, it reopened as a museum and working mill in 1997.

 The mill currently opens each weekend to grind grain into grits, corn meal and flour.
 On many weekends, visitors can also learn about traditional arts and folk life from over 20 demonstrators of such crafts as milling, blacksmithing, quilting and the like.
 These mini-festivals also draw many musicians, from traditional string bands to blues to gospel.
 Such renowned pickers as Nick Hallman – pictured below – regularly entertain folks with their traditional bluegrass sound.